 Omega-3 supports joint and bone health

-Individuals suffering from arthritis which consume an Omega-3 supplement on a regular basis have reported a reduction in joint pain and increased strength in their grip.
+Individuals suffering from arthritis who consume an Omega-3 supplement regularly have reported a reduction in joint pain and increased strength in their grip.

 Omega-3 supplements reduce the risk of suffering from arthritis and osteoporosis.